TheRobBrennan/microsoft-parter-network/modules/Create serverless applications/README.md

 - Trigger your function with a webhook
 - Analyze the message from the webhook
 - Secure webhook payloads with a secret

+Prerequisites:

+- Beginner-level knowledge of Azure Functions
+- A GitHub account

 ## Enable automatic updates in a web application using Azure Functions and SignalR Service